dorny/paths-filter/README.md

 doesn't allow this because they doesn't work on a level of individual jobs or steps.

 Action supports workflows triggered by:
-- Pull request: changes are detected against the base branch
+- **[pull_request](https://help.github.com/en/actions/reference/events-that-trigger-workflows#pull-request-event-pull_request)**: changes are detected against the base branch
-- Push: changes are detected against the most recent commit on the same branch before the push
+- **[push](https://help.github.com/en/actions/reference/events-that-trigger-workflows#push-event-push)**: changes are detected against the most recent commit on the same branch before the push

 ## Usage